-A new initiative offers graduating students from the Tyler School of Art a stunning class gift from a distinguished alum—for the Class of 2019, it’s an original work of art created by influential artist and activist Edgar Heap of Birds, MFA ‘79
+A new initiative offers graduating students from the Tyler School of Art and Architecture a stunning class gift from a distinguished alum—for the Class of 2019, it’s an original work of art created by influential artist and activist Edgar Heap of Birds, MFA ‘79

-Tyler Dean Susan E. Cahan hands out "diplomas" to graduates at the 2019 Tyler School of Art Commencement ceremony.
+Tyler Dean Susan E. Cahan hands out "diplomas" to graduates at the 2019 Tyler School of Art and Architecture Commencement ceremony.
 The "Learn, Share, Lead" print was created by Edgar Heap of Birds, MFA '79 in partnership with Tyler's Printmaking Program faculty and students.

-The graduating Class of 2019 of the Tyler School of Art at Temple University received a surprise gift at the school’s Commencement ceremony on May 10, 2019: a powerful, limited-edition print by Edgar Heap of Birds, MFA ’79—one of the school’s most distinguished alumni.
+The graduating Class of 2019 of the Tyler School of Art and Architecture at Temple University received a surprise gift at the school’s Commencement ceremony on May 10, 2019: a powerful, limited-edition print by Edgar Heap of Birds, MFA ’79—one of the school’s most distinguished alumni.

 This one-of-a-kind “diploma” is the first product of a Tyler initiative that will invite a different alumnus or alumna each year to create a work of art as a special gift to graduates to supplement their official diploma, thereby connecting two generations of thinkers and makers.

 Edgar Heap of Birds, MFA ’79, a visionary multimedia artist, educator, activist and member of the Cheyenne tribe, was selected as the project’s inaugural artist.
 Best known for his signature bold, painterly, handwritten style, his pieces often incorporate short, sharp, painted messages (he “wields words like weapons,” wrote Art in America).
 Heap of Birds partnered with Tyler’s Printmaking Program to produce a limited run of silkscreen prints of an original work featuring three words: “Learn, Share, Lead.”